clambro/black-hole-thesis/docs/description.md

 ### The Einstein Field Equations

-Unfortunately, we are not done yet because as the wave travels through spacetime, it warps the spacetime that it is moving through, which changes the way it moves, which changes how it warps spacetime, etc. This relationship is governed by the Einstein Field equations, which relate the curvature of spacetime to the matter/energy content of the system and put additional constraints on our system.
+Unfortunately, we are not done yet because as the wave travels through spacetime, it warps the spacetime that it is moving through, which changes the way it moves, which changes how it warps spacetime, etc. This relationship is governed by the Einstein Field evolution.
 For our field $\phi$ (in  units where $4\pi G = c = 1$), these take the form

 $$
 G_{\mu\nu} = 2\partial_\mu\phi \partial_\nu\phi - g_{\mu\nu} \partial^\alpha\phi \partial_\alpha\phi.